 So, What Did I Learn From The Experience?

-It is safe to say that leaving the Sahara, we all felt slightly different to when we had arrived.
+It is safe to say that leaving the Sahara, we all felt slightly different from when we had arrived.
 Humbled by the simple lifestyle of the Berbers, I learnt that nature has a power much stronger than the material goods I rely on at home.
 Despite lacking most of the things I treasure in my daily life—technology, social media, and shops—the desert remains one of my favourite places on earth.

 Would I Do Anything Differently?